 When balancing numerous tasks, it’s essential to automate reminders.
 You could use a task management tool, but even your phone likely has a setting to help you set up reminders.
 Again, it’s all about freeing your mind to focus more on the tasks.
 The worst thing you can do is keep this information in your head.
 If you don’t write it down, you’ll forget it.

 Note the deadline, and then automate a notification or a series of notifications to remind you when that deadline is coming up.
 Chances are, as you get involved in one task, you’ll lose track of time and other work might suffer.

 The worst thing you can do is look at your work as a giant mass overshadowing everything.
 You’re going to get intimidated at best and, at worst, you’ll be paralyzed.
 That’s why it’s important to break down large tasks into smaller, digestible chunks.

 You can work on several tasks at once, and if they’re small enough, then they’re going to remain manageable.
-Try to look at your work as pieces of a larger whole.
+Try to look at your work like pieces of a larger whole.
 Then put them into the crucible of your mind and break them down to their essential parts.
 Those parts are your tasks.
 Some of those tasks might be dependent or related, so you can work on those that are linked together in a sequence, one at a time, to eventually accomplish the larger task.

 Use Downtime Wisely

 You’ve just finished a task.
 Now it’s Miller time!
 Hey, celebrations are great, but they should only come when you’re actually done with the larger work, not after every step you take in working towards completion.
 Downtime is a period to refresh your batteries, sure, but it also can help you be a better multitasker.

 One problem with multitasking is how it messes with your memory.
 Therefore, during downtime, you want to review your work and make sure you’ve not forgotten some crucial element or fact or detail.
 Maybe you can do this during your commute, if you have one, or while eating lunch or taking a coffee break.